Below you can find the keynote speakers for the 15th International Symposium on Digestive Physiology of Pigs.

 Carbohydrate Digestion: The importance of the proximal and distal stomach during digestion in growing pigs.

-Gail Bornhorst, University of California, Davis
+Gail Bornhorst, University of California, United States of America

 During the process of carbohydrate digestion, both physical and chemical breakdown contribute to the gastric emptying and glycaemic response of a meal.
 In studies using growing pigs, differences in pH, apparent enzyme activity, mixing, and physical breakdown have been observed between the proximal and distal stomach regions after carbohydrate-based meals of varying starch botanical origin and structure.
 Understanding the unique role of the proximal and distal stomach in meal breakdown is critical to tailor food product composition, structure, particle size, and processing for specific digestive outcomes.